Investors increase Exxon holdings as activists' pressure push shares higher

 By early December Engine No. 1, a $250 million hedge fund, had invested some $40 million in Exxon and was publicly criticizing the oil major for lagging behind in its approach to lower-carbon energy and for poor returns on past fossil fuel investments.
 For the first time ever, climate change was playing a major role in the election of directors at a big U.S. company.

-Since Engine No. 1 unveiled its campaign at Exxon, the stock price has climbed 47% and proxy advisory firm Institutional Shareholder Services noted that both Exxon and the hedge fund have claimed credit for the improvement.
+Since Engine No. 1 unveiled its campaign at Exxon, the stock price has climbed 47%.
+During the first quarter as the economy showed signs of recovering after the pandemic, U.S. oil prices climbed 23%.
+Proxy advisory firm Institutional Shareholder Services noted that both Exxon and the hedge fund have claimed credit for the stock price improvement.

 Behind the scenes, D.E.
 Shaw, which owned roughly 5.6 million shares in Exxon at the end of the first quarter, also pushed the company to make changes.
 Amid its prodding, Exxon added two new board members, moves that underpinned confidence and helped push the share price higher.